r1ft4469/rsync-bash-script/README.md

 # rsync-bash-script
-Rsync Bash Script for backing up arch linux
+Rsync Bash Script for backing up arch linux with a gpg encrypted container